PythonRSAS/pythonrsas.github.io/_posts/2022-08-24-1-Word-Ladder.md

                 return res # exit 出口
             for j in range(len(word)):
                 for value in clsTbl[word[:j] + "*" + word[j+1:]]:
-                    if value not in visit:
+                    if value not in visited:
                         que.append(value)
                         # print("Add to que ", value)
-                        visit.add(value)
+                        visited.add(value)
             # print("i:", i)
         res += 1
         print("current res is ", res)